MixedRealityETHZ/ROS-Plug-in-for-Magic-Leap/README.md

 In your Ubuntu 20.04 system (OS or WSL Ubuntu 20.04), open up 2 terminals.

 First, in one terminal, run the following command.
-This brings up the ROS-TCP Connection and launches `roscore` underneath the hood:
+This brings up the ROS-TCP Connection and launches `roscore` underneath the hood, e.g.:

 ```
 roslaunch ros_tcp_endpoint endpoint.launch tcp_ip:=127.0.0.1 tcp_port:=10000
 ```